BoundlessLove/api_client/README.md

 Enjoy!
 ## License
 This project is under a custom license.
-Use of the code requires explicit written permission from the author for commercial use.
+Use of the code requires **explicit written permission from the author for commercial use**.
 See the [LICENSE](./LICENSE) file for details.